AmirBasiony/DBMS_Bash_Script/README.md

 - **Data Storage**: Databases are stored as directories within a main DBMS directory.
 Each database is represented as a folder, and tables are stored as text files inside the respective database folder.
 - **Formatted Output**: Select queries and display results in a readable format.
 - **Column Data Types**: During table creation, the script asks for column data types (e.g., int, string) and checks for correct types during insert and update operations.
 - **Primary Key**: The user can define one or more primary keys during table creation.
 At least one primary key is required, and it will be automatically set during table creation.
-If the user specifies multiple primary keys, the script allows it, but only one primary key will be designated as the primary key for validation during insert operations.
+If the user specifies multiple primary keys, the script allows it.

 ### CRUD Operations Handling
 This DBMS project handles all basic CRUD operations (Create, Read, Update, Delete) for databases and tables: